NaveenTanuku/Topic-of-the-Day-2B/proposal.md

 # Proposal For the Topic Of The Day..

+### Introduction

+A progressive web application application that display about the most happening topic that could be helpful for every student regardless of their educational background.
+This application shows a main highlighted topic on the main screeen in a way where students get to know all the information about that particular topic.

 ## Sprints plan is designed in the two GDP semesters as follows:

 ### First Semester: